INFORMSJoC/2020.0211/README.md

 For licensing, see the LICENSE file.
 We emphasize that the user should respect the license of all the used sotfware, solvers, and packages.

 ## Instances
-This project contains 4 types of instances: Bimatrix, Constrained Bimatrix, Random Bilinear, and Convex Max.
+This project contains four types of instances: Bimatrix, Constrained Bimatrix, Random Bilinear, and Convex Max.
+We explicitly mention the link between the data and the mathematical formulation for each class of instances here.
+Therefore, you can use Yalmip (https://yalmip.github.io/) and an appropriate solver to solve the instances.

+To use R4B, you need to reformulate instances to a bilinear problem.
+In the paper, we explain how to do so for the constrained bimatrix games and the convex maximization problems.

 ### Bimatrix
 There are 50 randomly generated bimatrix games in this folder.
 Each of the instances contains *A_x* and *A_y*, which are the  payoff matrices of players, and *x_LH* and *y_LH*, which is a nash equiliburium.
 For the formulation of the optimization problem, see Problem (10) in the paper.